ilgarali/testtaks/README.md

+You can find installation instructions in INSTALL.md file.

 After migrating and seeding db, you'll have 10 bonds and 10 orders.

 You can have a look Bond Interest Payment Dates by these urls.
 Change {id} to 1-10.